Clinical Center News

 “Some people get very confused and think it is very complicated—PCR and amplifying DNA.
 It seems like something that is a very complex concept, but it’s really not.
 It’s really an elegantly simple thing to do,” Fahle said.

 PCR is not a new scientific technique, though traditionally it is most often used in research.
-At the CC, PCR is used throughout the research process, from the bench to the bedside.
+At the CC, PCR is used throughout the research process, from the bedside to the bench.

 “It has always been a research tool and what we are doing in the Clinical Center is taking that research technology and bringing it into the clinical lab,” said Fahle.